 Most VHDL simulators use the Tool Command Language (Tcl) as their scripting language.
-When you type a command in the console of the simulator, you are using Tcl.
+When you type a command in the simulator console, you are using Tcl.
 Furthermore, you can create scripts with Tcl that run in the simulator and interact with your VHDL code.

-In this article, we will create a self-checking testbench that used Tcl instead of VHDL to verify that a VHDL module behaves correctly.
+In this article, we will create a self-checking testbench that uses Tcl instead of VHDL to verify that a VHDL module behaves correctly.

 See also: